jh1993/UnderusedOptions/README.txt

 Watcher Form:
 - Now also an eye spell.
 - The resist buffs are rolled into the beam-shooting buff, so you can't get the resists separately via Purity anymore.
-- Void Watcher (6 SP): Watcher Form also grants 100 arcane resist.
-Watcher Form now instead targets the furthest unit from the caster regardless of line of sight, melts through walls, and also deals arcane damage.
+- Void Watcher (5 SP): Watcher Form also grants 100 arcane resist.
+Watcher Form now instead targets the furthest unit from the caster regardless of line of sight, melts through walls, and also deals half arcane damage.
 - Watcher's Instinct (6 SP): While in Watcher Form, each turn you will automatically cast a random one of your lightning or arcane sorcery spells at a random valid enemy target, consuming charges as usual.

 Wheel of Death: